No matter how much you test a new website yourself, you won’t notice all bugs and things that need to be addressed before launch.

-- A forever review and feedback cycle.
-Remember this it’s a website and can always be changed and updated.
+- A “forever” review and feedback cycle.
+Remember that it’s a website and can always be changed and updated.
 The last thing you want is an indefinite testing period that delays the launch.

 Create a timeline that includes several phases of testing and bug fixes.
 No matter how much you test, a few small flaws might escape notice.

 Don’t worry.
 These issues can be fixed after launch.
 The key is to ensure the major issues are taken care of.

 Plan for several days or even weeks depending on the size of your organization, the size of the website, and who the stakeholders are.

 You want your testers to look at every single element on your site by having them click through and give each a focus such as content, branding, testing forms, usability critiques, etc.

 Here is a list of things that should definitely be looked at: